 Methods of Teaching and Learning

-The course is tutored by well-qualified staff who use a range of teaching methods – incorporating both group and individual tasks.
-Students will be asked to prepare presentations and to participate in structured discussion and analysis of arguments.
-There are frequent written tasks.
-Independent guided reading or primary texts will be essential for those aspiring to higher grades.
+The course is tutored by well-qualified staff that use a range of teaching methods – incorporating both lecture style learning and group and individual tasks.
+Students will be asked to do presentations, to do research, to develop their skills in structured discussion and analysis of arguments.
+Guided reading of primary sources is essential for those aspiring to higher grades.

 This is a two year A-level course.
 At the end of the two years you will sit three 2 hour papers, one for each taught unit, each worth one third of the marks.
 Each paper requires students to write 3 essays chosen from 4 questions covering the topic areas studied.
 The skills for each paper are the same, it is the content that will vary from one paper to the next.

 Resources for this subject include an excellent range of text books and theological literature in the LRC and classroom library.
 Website and PowerPoint presentations as well as thorough teaching resources and worksheet activities provide much support for students of this course.